ISR Business finance and investment studies

 Internal funds are the largest single source of business finance and some element of internal funding is involved in most significant investment projects.

-As far as external funds are concerned, bank overdrafts or similar short-term credit facilities are the main means of funding working capital requirements in Britain.
+As far as external funds are concerned, bank overdrafts or similar short-term credit facilities are the main means of funding working capital requirements.
 By contrast, term loans of varying lengths are typically used for asset purchasing and other business development and investment purposes over time.
 However, overlaps between the two main forms of business debt finance are common.
 For example, overdraft-type finance is often used directly or indirectly for capital investment purposes – while term loan finance is often used to cover additional working capital requirements arising out of higher-volume production and sales.

 As an alternative to buying capital equipment outright, these items might be acquired through leasing or hire purchase.
 In the mid-1990s in the UK, some 30% of all business plant and machinery annually was acquired through leasing and hire purchase – rising to 60% in the case of small and medium-sized businesses.
 The attractions of this method of investment financing to businesses include not only the avoidance of heavy immediate drains on business financial resources/costly borrowing commitments but also opportunities to obtain the latest capital equipment on a flexible short-term basis when required and guaranteed professional maintenance cover.